 Seeking Full-length Jewish plays and musicals.
 Read more to submit.

-August 12, 2016 (New York, NY) The Jewish Plays Project (David Winitsky, Artistic Director) is excited to announce the opening of Project Submissions for the 2017 Jewish Plays Project Season.
+The Jewish Plays Project (David Winitsky, Artistic Director) is excited to announce the opening of Project Submissions for future Jewish Plays Project Seasons.
+Submissions are open as of November 15.
+2017, and will close on or about January 31, 2018.

-CONTENT PREFERENCES: The JPP seeks plays that find the intersection between Jewish identity and a larger sense of self.
-We want to look at the places where Jewish ideas, traditions, stories, myths, culture (and yes, religion) impact, inform, and hopefully improve our lives
+2. CONTENT PREFERENCES: The JPP seeks plays that find the intersection between Jewish identity and a larger sense of self.
+We want to look at the places where Jewish ideas, traditions, stories, myths, culture (and yes, religion) impact, inform, and hopefully improve our lives.

 While we value history, we will always lean toward plays that tackle vibrant strands of today’s world: social justice, economic justice, diversity, strong women in Jewish life, LGBTQ inclusion, new perspectives on Israel, environmentalism, and interfaith relations in addition to deep conversations about our complex and multifaceted identities.